 - Prof Patrick Flamen

-- Dr Carlos Artigas, General clinic director
+- Dr Carlos Artigas, Director of the General Clinic in Nuclear Medicine

 - Dr Gil Leurquin-Sterk, Hospital Professor